jlembeck06/Modify-RDS-Step-Function/aws-iac-infra/README.md

 # Cloud Formation IaC
-IaC to deploy the entire infrastructure on AWS.
+IaC to deploy the entire infrastructure on AWS:

--> IAM Roles
--> Step Functions
+IAM Roles / Step Functions / Lambdas
--> Lambdas

 # Cloud Formation Parameters

-* DBInstanceIdentifierName
+* DBInstanceIdentifierName:
 The RDS Oracle instance identifier

-* DBInstanceClassIncrease
+* DBInstanceClassIncrease:
 The RDS Oracle instance class to increase

-* DBParameterGroupIncrease
+* DBParameterGroupIncrease:
 The RDS Oracle parameter group to increase

-* DBInstanceClassDecrease
+* DBInstanceClassDecrease:
 The RDS Oracle instance class to decrease

-* DBParameterGroupDecrease
+* DBParameterGroupDecrease:
  The RDS Oracle parameter group to decrease

-* ENV
+* ENV:
 Customer Environment